-The U.S. Army Corps of Engineers' preferred alternative for the Oakland Harbor Turning Basins Widening Project would involve dredging and associated land-based excavation to widen the Inner Harbor turning basin from 1,500 to 1,830 feet, and widen the Outer Harbor turning basin from 1,650 to 1,965 feet, both to -50 feet below Mean Lower Low Water.
-Approximately 21 acres of subtidal benthos would be permanently deepened and maintained to this depth in the future.
+The Corps of Engineers' preferred alternative for the Oakland Harbor Turning Basins Widening Project would involve dredging and associated land-based excavation to widen the Inner Harbor turning basin from 1,500 to 1,965 feet and widen the Outer Harbor turning basin from 1,650 to 1,834 feet, both to -50 feet below Mean Lower Low Water.
+About 31.8 acres of subtidal benthos would be permanently deepened and maintained to this depth in the future.
 The project would greatly improve navigation efficiency and safety for increasingly large container ships that call at the Port of Oakland.
-All suitable material (1.67 of 1.98 million cubic yards) would be beneficially used for habitat restoration by placement at available permitted sites, with the remainder disposed at class I and II landfills.
-Beneficial re-use of dredged material for habitat restoration would mitigate impacts of dredging on benthic habitats.
-Increased navigation efficiency from the proposed project is anticipated to reduce environmental impacts from emissions due to economies of scale of large ships, and reduce risks of groundings and associated release of oil or other contaminants that could otherwise harm fish and wildlife resources.
+All suitable material (2.17 million cubic yards) would be beneficially used for habitat restoration by placement at available permitted sites, with the remainder recycled or disposed at class I and II landfills.
+Beneficial re-use of dredged material for habitat restoration would offset impacts of dredging on benthic habitats.
+Increased navigation efficiency from the proposed project is anticipated to reduce environmental impacts from emissions due to economies of scale of large ships and reduce risks of groundings and associated release of oil or other contaminants that could otherwise harm fish and wildlife resources.
 Accordingly, we recommend that the project be constructed as proposed.